Review: MSC Opera

 Day Visit to MSC Opera

-Opera features several entertainment lounges.
-The main entertainment theatre and the largest is “Teatro del’Opera”.
+The main entertainment theatre is the “Teatro dell’Opera”.
 Colour coded with blue seats and a dark pink carpet the colour scheme works very well.
 Situated at the forward end of the ship it has tiered seating with room for 713 guests.
 Here guests will see the main production shows and spectaculars.
-The sight lines are good with no obstructions so a good view should be possible from all seats.
+The sight lines are good so a good view should be possible from all seats.

-The Caruso Lounge on deck 7 is a particularly nice entertainment venue to be in.
+The Caruso Lounge on deck 7 is a particularly nice entertainment venue to be.
 With large picture windows, comfortable arm chairs and settees this is the place to spend an evening with those new made friends and enjoy a drink and chat.
 This venue also hosts bands and cabarets.

-This is a ship that with its white hull and superstructure topped by the dark blue MSC funnel looks what it is, a modern smart looking cruise ship.
-The majority of people on board if sailing from the UK will be from the UK but if sailing from Mediterranean ports about 60% will be Italian, the other 40% consisting of French, Spanish, English and Scandinavian.
-The cabins are similar size to many other cruise ships but having said that they seemed larger than some others.
-What struck me on my first visit and again this time was the size of the pool deck and the 2 swimming pools.
-Because of its layout it is more spacious than some larger ships.
+This is a ship that with its white hull and superstructure topped by the dark blue MSC funnel looks what it is, a modern well designed cruise ship.
+The majority of people on board, about 60% will be Italian, the other 40% consisting of French, Spanish, English and Scandinavian.
+The cabins are similar size to many other cruise ships as are the alternative entertainment lounges.
+What struck me was the size of the pool deck and the 2 swimming pools.
 The lunchtime menu was vast and a credit to the cruise line.
-This is a ship that will suit families and adult couples alike.
+This is a ship that will suit families and adult couples.
 I certainly enjoyed my day on board but the time went too fast not allowing me to see many of the venues.
 With one of the newest fleets afloat there is something for everyone who is looking for a good cruise at a realistic price.